 The purpose of this document is to plan for research, teaching, and engagement in the Department of Chemistry for the next decade.
 It is aligned with the Strategic Plan for the Faculty of Science and Memorial's Research Strategy.

-- The department is expected move into the new science building currently being built beside the University Centre.
+- The department is expected to move into the new science building currently being built beside the University Centre.
 Moving into this new space in a timely and efficient manner will be crucial in terms of maintaining research productivity.

-- Research infrastructure will need to be updated with modernization of existing facilities (including those housed in C-CART) as well as procurement of new research tools to support cutting edge research and teaching programs.
+- Research infrastructure will need to be updated with the modernization of existing facilities (including those housed in C-CART) as well as the procurement of new research tools to support cutting edge research and teaching programs.

-- The department needs to increase undergraduate and graduate enrolments in order to support its planned development of new programs, support growth in research activity, and meet the growing demand in the province for training in chemistry.
+- The department needs to increase undergraduate and graduate enrolments to support its planned development of new programs, support growth in research activity, and meet the growing demand in the province for training in chemistry.

 - Research funding from NSERC is unlikely to keep pace with research growth, requiring the need to diversify funding sources.